-The Viking movie follows the story of Eric (Tim Robbins), a delicate Viking, who finds out that a mythic wolf has eaten the sun.
-In order to get things back as they were and make them right, he gathers a group of warriors to embark together on the great journey to the unreachable land of the gods.
+The sword and sorcery movie follows the story of Eric (Tim Robbins), a delicate Viking, who finds out that a mythic wolf has eaten the sun.
+To get things back as they were and make them right, he gathers a group of warriors to embark together on the great journey to the unreachable land of the gods.
 On their way, they have to find first a magical horn and remove the curse from Erics’ village.

 5. Beowulf & Grendel (2005)

 Genre: Action, Adventure, Drama, Fantasy, Movie duration: 103 min, Stream: Amazon Prime

-Warrior King Hrothgar gives the Vikings a quest to lead a brave group of villagers overseas, in order to capture a monster.
+Warrior King Hrothgar gives the Vikings a quest to lead a brave group of villagers overseas, to capture a monster.
 The monster doesn’t have mystical powers but it is only seeking revenge.
 The desire to fulfill the king’s wish fades, as Beowulf finds out that the monster was a victim of the king’s actions and he has a part in the monster’s revenge wishes.
 He is now facing a moral dilemma between his loyalty to his king, and his new approach toward the monster.